Trejillo151/Using-mathematical-modeling-to-understand-luminiscence-in-materials/README.md

 </div>

+I know... sounds oversimplified, but if you are interested on the FULL derivation feel free to check the Hands-on section on my profile, for simplicity we are gonna assume it here alright?
+Cool... moving on:)

 And that's it right?
 Ideally yes, on perfect octahedral symmetry that is in fact all there can be...
 But real life is not perfectly symmetric, meaning we need to approximate to the ACTUAL values.

 In short...